Manage a SQL Server data source

-After you install the on-premises data gateway, you can add data sources that can be used with the gateway.
-This article looks at how to work with gateways and SQL Server data sources that are used either for scheduled refresh or for DirectQuery.
+After you install an on-premises data gateway, you can add data sources to use with the gateway.
+This article describes how to add a SQL Server data source to an on-premises data gateway to use for scheduled refresh or DirectQuery.

 Add a data source

-When you use DirectQuery, the gateway supports only SQL Server 2012 SP1 and subsequent versions.
+When you use DirectQuery, the gateway supports only SQL Server 2012 SP1 and later.

 Under Authentication Method, choose either Windows or Basic.
 Choose Basic if you plan to use SQL authentication instead of Windows authentication.
-Then enter the credentials to be used for this data source.
+Then enter the credentials to use for this data source.

-Optionally, you can configure the privacy level for your data source.
-This setting controls how data can be combined.
-It's only used for scheduled refresh.
-The privacy-level setting doesn't apply to DirectQuery.
+Configure the Privacy level for your data source.
+This setting controls how data can be combined for scheduled refresh only.
+The privacy level setting doesn't apply to DirectQuery.
 To learn more about privacy levels for your data source, see Privacy levels (Power Query).